MariusBujor/ecommerce1/README.md

    - [W3School](https://www.w3schools.com/) as a general resource.

-   #### Footer

- ### Structure

-  ##### Programming Languages
+  #### Programming Languages

   - Python
   - HTML
   - CSS

-  #### Technology Used ????????????????
+  - JavaScript

-  Payments
+  #### Payments

   - Payment functionality was implemented using the Stripe system.
 The system was set up using the Boutique Ado project and Stripe documentation.

   - For testing the payment system, the following dummy details can be used: Card number: 4242 4242 4242 4242 Expiry: 04/24 CVC: 242

   - No auth: 4242424242424242